How to Do Marble Nails With Water at Home? 7 Easy Steps

 Pro Tip: If you don’t have liquid latex, use a lot of vaseline or oil around your nails.
 This will create an oily layer that will protect your skin from the polish.

-After gathering all the items mentioned above to make marble nails, it’s time to actually jump into the process of creation.
+After gathering all the items mentioned above to make marble nails, it’s time to jump into the creation process.
 Follow along with this step-by-step DIY tutorial to achieve this amazing effect on your nails right away!

 Step – 1: Prep the nails.